irskep/summertunes/Readme.md

 # if you have beets plugins, you may need to install them
 # into the virtualenv as well.

+# in a separate terminal, run this to invoke mpv with the settings from
+# your summertunes config:
+./summertunes.py --run-mpv

 # run everything:
 python summertunes.py
 ```